About Club Volleyball

 At least one parent must complete the Respect in Sport online parent program on behalf of their child athlete.
 This 60-minute learning resource is dedicated to the prevention of bullying, abuse, harassment, and discrimination (BAHD).
 The cost of the certification is $12 (payable by the parent) and once complete, parents should enter the certificate number in their OVA member profile.
 Any athlete whose parent has not completed the online program by the OVA deadline will NOT be permitted to compete in further OVA events until this requirement is met.
 RIS is a one-time certification and is not required annually.
 Learn more about RIS.

-All athletes are charged Base Fees by the Club.
-Teams that take part in additional competitions (invitationals, playing “up” in OVA tournaments, National Championships, and US tournaments) will also have team fees.
+All athletes are charged Club Fees by the Club.
+Teams that take part in extra competitions (invitationals, extra OVA tournaments, National Championships, US tournaments, etc. ) will also have Team Fees.
 The budget for team fees will be presented as early in the season as possible.
-Review the section below to see what’s included in each.

 • Invitational tournaments